Stoke Depot Opening Times: 07.30am – 5.00pm Mon to Fri | Shrewsbury Depot Opening Times: 08.00am – 5.00pm Mon to Fri

 How often should I test my breathing air supply?

 To comply with BS EN 12021, breathing air quality should be tested by a competent person at least every three months.
-This frequency may need to increase depending on the circumstances precautions need to be taken.
-Factors such as changes in compressor uses needs, system modifications, or environmental conditions may require more frequent checks to ensure all gas for breathing remains safe.
+This frequency may need to increase depending on the circumstances and safety standards.
+Factors such as changes in air compressor usage, system modifications, or environmental conditions may require more frequent air testing to ensure all gas for breathing remains safe.

 Why is it important to test the correct level downstream?